celery/celery/docs/tutorials/task-cookbook.rst

 more workers to import the same feed at the same time by setting a cache key consisting of the MD5 checksum of the feed URL.

-The cache key expires after some time in case something unexpected happens (you never know, right?)
+The cache key expires after some time in case something unexpected happens, and something always will...

+For this reason your tasks runtime should not exceeed the timeout.

 .. code-block:: python

     from celery import task
+    from celery.five import monotonic
     from celery.utils.log import get_task_logger
+    from contextlib import contextmanager
     from django.core.cache import cache
     from hashlib import md5
     from djangofeeds.models import Feed

     logger = get_task_logger(__name__)

-    LOCK_EXPIRE = 60 * 5 # Lock expires in 5 minutes
+    LOCK_EXPIRE = 60 * 10  # Lock expires in 10 minutes

+    @contextmanager
+    def memcache_lock(lock_id, oid):
+        timeout_at = monotonic() + LOCK_EXPIRE - 3
+        # cache.add fails if the key already exists
+        status = cache.add(lock_id, oid, LOCK_EXPIRE)
+        try:
+            yield status
+        finally:
+            # memcache delete is very slow, but we have to use it to take
+            # advantage of using add() for atomic locking
+            if monotonic() < timeout_at:
+                # do not release the lock if we exceeded the timeout
+                # to lessen the chance of releasing an expired lock
+                # owned by someone else.
+                cache.delete(lock_id)

     @task(bind=True)
     def import_feed(self, feed_url):